cupcakearmy/autorestic/docs/md/index.md

 ## ✈️ Roadmap

-I would like to make the official `1.0` release in the coming months.
-Until then please feel free to file issues or feature requests so that the tool is as flexible as possible :)
+~~I would like to make the official `1.0` release in the coming months.
+Until then please feel free to file issues or feature requests so that the tool is as flexible as possible :)~~

+As of version `0.18` crons are supported wich where the last feature missing for a `1.0`.
+Will test this for a few weeks and then it's time for the first "real" release! 🎉 Also we now have waaay better docs 📒

 ## 🌈 Features

 - YAML config files, no CLI
-- Predictable
 - Incremental -> Minimal space is used
 - Backup locations to multiple backends
 - Snapshot policies and pruning
-- Simple interface
 - Fully encrypted
 - Pre/After hooks
 - Exclude pattern/files
+- Cron jobs for automatic backup
 - Backup & Restore docker volumes
-- ~~Seamless cron jobs for automatic backup~~ [in development](https://github.com/cupcakearmy/autorestic/issues/21).

 > :ToCPrevNext